crunchysteve/TriceratopsTwo/wheelNotes.md

 So, again, turning to FreeSpoke, and entering my hub and rim figures, using 376mmm ERD rim, an 8mm hub offset (centring the tyre on the trike's frame-centre), both flanges at 58mm hole circle diameter, brake flange 35mm from the centreline, cassette flange 19mm, we get 16x 180mm spokes on the non-drive side and 16x 178mm spokes on the drive side.
 My supplier doesn't do shorter than 180, so I'll be using 32x 180mm spokes across the board.
-Hey, I can machine 1.5mm of the drive side spokes and there should still be plenty of thread.
+Hey, I can machine 1.5mm off the drive side spokes and there should still be plenty of thread.
 So that's 32 of these puppies...
  - https://bmxworks.com.au/stainless-steel-spokes-14g-x-180mm-long/
  - [FreeSpoke rear wheel calculation](https://kstoerz.com/freespoke/?link=1&e=376&oL=2&oR=2&wL=35&wR=19&dL=58&dR=58&s=2.6&n=32&xL=3&xR=3)